Need a New Car on a Tight Budget?

 Leasing can be a good choice IF you have a stable job and know for sure that you can make the payments.
 Breaking a lease is very expensive, so don't even consider this if you're unsure about your future income.
 However, if you are financially stable - and especially if you know you'll be doing better in a few years time, then leasing can be a decent choice.

-Some manufacturers offer special lease deals as low as $199 per month and I've even seen Smart cars with leases as low as $99/month.
-These are on base-level sub-compact models, so don't expect anything nice, but they will give you reliable transportation at a very low price.
+Some manufacturers offer special 24 month lease deals as low as $199 per month and I've even seen some car leases as low as $99/month (although very rare).
+These are on base-level sub-compact models, so don't expect anything nice, but they will give you reliable transportation at a very low price (if you have excellent credit).

-Make sure to read my Car Leasing Guide first.
+Make sure to read my Car Leasing Guide first, and be sure to check out my monthly updates on the cheapest lease deals.

 Each week, I'll keep you up-to-date on the latest car deals and news that might affect your purchase.
 This includes...